weekbosons/bonbora2015/README.md

 # bonbora2015
-This is one of my Arduino project controling LEDs using 1/f fluctuation.
+This is one of my Arduino project controlling LEDs using 1/f fluctuation.
 I use Bonbora, which is some small fluffy ball, see the URL=http://www.bonbora.com.
-Inspired this Bonbora site and much of the Arduino pioneer's project, I cerate this project.
+Inspired this Bonbora site and lots of the Arduino pioneer's project, I create this project.

-Hithoshi Momma, Jan 2016
+Hithoshi Momma, January 2016